 Did you know…

 The average cat has a lifespan of 15 to 20 years.
-Advances in veterinary treatments and nutrition alongside a tendency to keep indoor-only cats has contributed to this longer life expectancy.
-Cats over the age of seven years old are considered senior.
+Advances in veterinary treatments and nutrition alongside a tendency to keep indoor-only cats means that cats are enjoying longer lives.
+Even though they may be young at heart, cats over the age of seven years old are considered a senior pet.
 As they age, a cat’s dietary, exercise, and healthcare needs will change, so it’s important that you monitor these changes closely.
+With special care and attention, you can help your feline age gracefully.

 Senior cats are susceptible to a number of diseases.
 The most common are kidney disease, diabetes, abdominal tumours, thyroid disease, and arthritis.
 Being able to detect changes in your cat’s behaviour and habits early and notifying your local pet care team will help to reduce serious long-term health issues.

+You know your cat best, and you may be the first to notice if something is not quite right.
 Always pay attention to changes in your cat; they hide their feelings well, so if they’re ill or something is wrong, it can be hard to identify.
+As cats get older they can develop certain health issues.

 - Kidney failure